cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 > **Note**:
 Other languages than C are available but may require a setup.
-Please refer to the language chapter to setup another languages (see [this chapter](language-setup.md)).
+Please refer to the language chapter to setup other languages (see [this chapter](language-setup.md)).

 <!-- -->